The 5 Greatest Football Players From Japan

 Goals: 31

-Shinji Kagawa was vital for Jurgen Klopp’s Borussia Dortmund side which won the Bundesliga twice.
+Shinji Kagawa was vital for Jurgen Klopp’s Borussia Dortmund side, which won the Bundesliga twice.
 He was a magical, creative player.
 He was tireless, an invaluable asset on and off the ball.

-Kagawa won the Premier League after moving to Manchester United, but ultimately his move to England was a failure and he never managed to regain the heights of his Dortmund days.
+Kagawa won the Premier League after moving to Manchester United, but ultimately, his move to England was a failure.
+He never managed to regain the heights of his Dortmund days.
+His return to Dortmund in 2014 improved his career, but his peak was long gone.

-The 2011 Asian Footballer of the Year played a huge role with the Japanese national team.
+The 2012 Asian Footballer of the Year played a huge role with the Japanese national team.
 Despite being surprisingly left out of the 2010 World Cup squad, he reacted by leading his nation to an Asian Cup win in 2011.

 Kagawa has an impressive goalscoring record for his country, averaging just under one goal every three games from midfield.
+The Japanese playmaker is still active, playing for his boyhood club, Cerezo Osaka.

 2. Kazuyoshi Miura